Mariia415/rsschool-cv/cv.md

 *2 0 1 1- 2 0 1 4*

-* English course from Intermediate up to Master Level Current level of Englih is C1.
-Use English on daily basis as spoken so written.
+English course from Intermediate up to Master Level\
+Current level of Englih is C1\
+Using English on daily basis as spoken so written

 ### *Department of Aviation and Space systems National Technical University of Ukraine KPI*